isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-first-issues-publications-from-the-past.md

 <br>
 <div style="background-color: white;">
 <img src="/images/Vol-14-issue-1/first-issues/First14.jpg" style="width: 100px; height: 100px;">
 <b>Barbara Quek</b> is a Senior Librarian with the National Library, Singapore.
-She is currently with the Advocacy & Statutory Function group that oversees the compliance of Legal Deposit in Singapore.
+She is currently with the Advocacy &amp; Statutory Function group that oversees the compliance of Legal Deposit in Singapore.
 </div>

 <a href="https://biblioasia.nlb.gov.sg/vol-14/issue-1/apr-jun-2018/"><center>Back to Issue</center></a>